robocorp/example-freshdesk-trigger/README.md

 ## Writing data back to Freshdesk

 The robot example included will take the payload sent by Freshdesk automation and write data back to the ticket.
-In real life, you would naturally have additional tasks in the robot code.
-For example you could perform NLP tasks to the ticket content using [Google API](https://robocorp.com/docs/libraries/rpa-framework/rpa-cloud-google/keywords#analyze-sentiment), or fetch additiona data from legacy systems using [web](https://robocorp.com/docs/development-guide/browser) or [desktop](https://robocorp.com/docs/development-guide/desktop) automation.
+In real life, you would naturally have more tasks in the robot code.
+For example you could perform NLP tasks to the ticket content using [Google API](https://robocorp.com/docs/libraries/rpa-framework/rpa-cloud-google/keywords#analyze-sentiment), or fetch additional data from legacy systems using [web](https://robocorp.com/docs/development-guide/browser) or [desktop](https://robocorp.com/docs/development-guide/desktop) automation.

 In order to use the robot, you'll need to configure a Vault called `Freshdesk` that contains two items: `apikey` that is found under your Freshdesk profile and `domain` that looks like `yourownsubdomain.freshdesk.com`.